 What is Nakedly Examined Music?

 Nakedly Examined Music is a podcast about songs and songwriting.
-Each episode, host Mark Linsenmayer (long-time host of The Partially Examined Life and longer time musician) speaks with a songwriter about three of his or her songs, which are played in full (along with an song at the end) during the podcast.
+Each episode, host Mark Linsenmayer (long-time host of The Partially Examined Life and longer time musician) speaks with a songwriter about three of his or her songs, which are played in full (along with another song at the end) during the podcast.
 You can subscribe to the podcast here.

 What kind of music does NEM feature?